dilshan5/payconiq-test-api-automation/README.md

 You can open the project by any IDE (Select `pom.xml` file when opening the project)

 In this project you can find two branches:
-- Master - Contain up-to-date code
+- master - Contain up-to-date code
-- Working - In progress development of the Test cases
+- develop - In progress development of the Test cases

 ## Set up the Project